apache/ratis/ratis-docs/src/site/markdown/concept/index-v2.md

 ### Designing Your State Machine

 When designing your state machine, ensure your operations are deterministic and can be efficiently serialized for replication.
-Operations must be idempotent, as Raft may occasionally replay operations during recovery scenarios.
+Operations are not required to be idempotent because the Raft protocol ensures that each operation is applied exactly once on each peer, however idempotent operations may make it easier to reason about your application.

 Plan how you'll represent your application's state for both runtime efficiency and snapshot serialization.
 If your state machine maintains state in external systems (databases, files),